wadkar/tycho-demo/README.txt

 Please checkout the 2013 branch for instructions for Kepler version of Eclipse.

-If you have just clone the repository.
-Following should do the trick:
+If you have just cloned the repository, following should do the trick:

 # git checkout -b 2013 origin/2013